frankwang95/frankwang95.github.io/_posts/2023-11-05-october-snippits.md

 - In the Mood for Love - Wong Kar-wai
 - Still Life - Jia Zhangke \
-  *Features the music of Lin Giong, a Tawiwanese composer and DJ who I want to explore a bit more.
+  *Features the music of Lin Giong, a Tawiwanese composer and DJ.
 While watching this, I wondered whether "Still Life" referred to still life artwork or if it was a description of the life depicted.
 Maybe both?
 There was a particularly beautiful scene where Shen Hong is discussing divorce wtih her absent husband, set against the industrial backdrop of the Three Gorges Dam*

 # To Watch